The thought of teen parties maybe scary to some parents. But with planning, teen parties can be a safe and fun alternative to unsupervised activities.

 Create a network of parent contacts.
 Getting to know the families of your teen’s friends will come in handy.
 Here are some other tips:

 - Stress that if plans change, your teen must let you know.
-Teens thrive on being spontaneous, so encourage communication by cell phone or other means.
+Teens thrive on being spontaneous, so encourage communication by text or other means.

 - Remind your teen never to ride with anyone who has been drinking or using drugs.